codingGosia/about/README.md

 # 💫 About Me:

-My name is Gosia and I am an aspiring web developer looking forward to advance my career in web development and build inpiring visual platforms.
+My name is Gosia and I am an aspiring web developer looking forward to advancing my career in web development and building inspiring visual platforms.

 🔭 I’m currently working on projects with HTML, CSS and JavaScript